top of page

 MEET WITH A MARRIAGE LICENSE AGENT

-After you apply for your marriage (or civil union) license online, you'll need to schedule a meeting with a Marriage & Civil Union License Agent approved by the State of Hawaii.
-You'll need the ticket # on your application form.
-The Agent will verify your identity face to face by asking many of the same questions you answered in your application form.
-You'll need to bring a service fee of $9 in cash to pay the Agent at the time of meeting.
-Once this step is completed, you should receive your marriage (or civil union) license within a couple of days via the email.
+After you apply for your marriage (or civil union) license online, you'll need to schedule a meeting with a Marriage & Civil Union License Agent authorized by the State of Hawaii.
+Both you and your prospective spouse must appear in person for this appointment.
+You'll need the ID # on your application form.
+The Agent will verify your identity by asking many of the same questions you answered in your application form.
+If you are a minor, divorced or widowed within the last 30 days, or your name does not match your name on the legal documents, you will need to supply additional information.
+Find out more HERE.
+You'll need to pay the Agent a service fee of $5 at the time of meeting (cash or Venmo, preferred).
+Once this step is completed, you will be given your marriage (or civil union) license.
+Your marriage license is good for 30 days of issuance.
 Call Mike or Masami to secure your appointment.
 We are located near Ritz-Carlton in Kapalua, West Maui.
+If you are unable to travel to Kapalua, we may be able to come to your location for an additional travel fee (separate from the $5 service fee) pending our schedule availability.

 — STEP 3 —